Ajfriel86/HangManGame/README.md

 ## Credits

 - [CPPSecrets](https://cppsecrets.com/users/5617971101051071011161151049711410997484852494964103109971051084699111109/Hangman-Game-using-Python.php) : This site was the inspiration for creating this hangman game
-- [How to build HANGMAN with Python in 10 MINUTES](https://www.youtube.com/watch?v=m4nEnsavl6w) : This was used to help with understanding the game in greatrer detail while using Python to create the game
+- [How to build HANGMAN with Python in 10 MINUTES](https://www.youtube.com/watch?v=m4nEnsavl6w) : This was used to help with understanding the game in greater detail while using Python to create the game
 - [How To Print Colored Text in Python (Colorama Tutorial)](https://www.youtube.com/watch?v=u51Zjlnui4Y) : This was used to help understand the use of colorama for changing the colour of the text on the terminal screen
 - [Corey Schafer ](https://www.youtube.com/@coreyms) : Corey's YT channel was used to explore in greater detail the Python language and the use of OOP for this language
 - [Simple-Terminal-Window](https://pypi.org/project/simple-term-menu/) : This creates simple menus for interactive command line programs